Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Requirements Analysis

+With the analysis of application areas presented in the previous section and the described typical energy management applications in mind, we now derive functional requirements.

+The first requirement directly results from the service and stakeholder concept discussed in Section \ref{sec_nomenclature}.
+It is: \req{FR01}{A service developer must be able to derive a functional service with the service framework from existing forecasting or optimization code.}

-The intention of the service provider is thereby clearly to allow others, henceforth \emph{users}, to utilize the existing forecasting or optimization algorithm by interacting with the web \gls{API} of the service\footnote{Note that we formulate the remaining requirements about the derived service to improve readability.
-We will discuss later, in particular in Section \ref{sec_design_concept_service_components}, that the requirements need to be fulfilled by the service framework.}.
-Concerning the example above it might appear that the startup founders have acquired several facility managers of office buildings (users) that want to make use of the PV power generation forecasts in order to improve the performance of the EMSs optimizing the respective office buildings.
-Hence the second and third requirements are: \req{FR02}{A user must be able to interact with the service over a web \gls{API} provided by the service.} \req{FR03}{A user must be able to \emph{request} a forecast or optimized schedule utilizing the API of the service.}
+Here, the intention of the service provider clearly is to allow \glspl{EMS} to utilize the existing forecasting or optimization algorithm by interacting with the web \gls{API} of the service\footnote{Note that we formulate the remaining requirements about the derived service to improve readability.
+Later, in particular in Section \ref{sec_design_concept_service_components}, we discuss that the requirements need to be fulfilled by the service framework.}.
+Hence the second and third requirements are: \req{FR02}{An \gls{EMS} must be able to interact with the service over a web \gls{API} provided by the service.} \req{FR03}{An \gls{EMS} must be able to \emph{request} a forecast or optimized schedule utilizing the API of the service.}

 The forecasting or optimization algorithms wrapped by the service framework will usually require some form of input data.
-Regarding our running example this could be the global position and time of the target system.
-Furthermore and obviously, the data format returned by a forecasting or optimization algorithm will be specific for it.
-Therefore, the fourth requirement is: \req{FR04}{A service provider must be able to specify the format of the input and output data exchanged due to a user request for a forecast or optimized schedule from the service API.}
+Considering a \gls{PV} power generation forecast as example, this could be the global position and time of the target system.
+Furthermore, the data format returned by a forecasting or optimization algorithm will obviously be specific to it and should contain all the information the algorithm needs for processing the expected result.
+The latter includes constraints that should be obeyed by optimization algorithms.
+Therefore, the fourth requirement is: \req{FR04}{A service developer must be able to specify the format of the input and output data exchanged due to an \gls{EMS} request for a forecast or optimized schedule from the service \gls{API}.}